T

 landmark

 The official London residence and administrative headquarters of the monarch of the United Kingdom.
-Witness the Changing of the Guard ceremony if timing aligns (check schedule).
+Witness the Changing of the Guard ceremony (check schedule, usually daily in summer, alternate days otherwise) for a quintessential British experience.

-• Arrive early for a good viewing spot for the Changing of the Guard.
+• Arrive at least 45 minutes early for a good viewing spot for the Changing of the Guard.

 2. Midday